seyounger/snow17/docs/3-PARAMETER-ADC.md

 ### Configuration Files

-To use 3-parameter ADC, specify the three parameters in your parameter file instead of the 11 individual `adc1` through `adc11` parameters:
+To use 3-parameter ADC, specify the three parameters in your calibration config or in the parameter files instead of the 11 individual `adc1` through `adc11` parameters:

 ```
-adc_a    0.65
+adc_a    0.2
 adc_b    0.8
 adc_c    3.0
 ```